yashjainme/DataDash/README.md

 2. Upload your data file using the file uploader.
 3. Select the desired columns and rows for the plot.
-4. Customize the plot settings as needed.
-5. Explore the interactive line plot visualization.
+4. Explore the interactive line plot visualization.

 ## Contributing